-For years, there has been a discussion on integration.
-In 2000, social scientist Paul Scheffer published an influential opinion piece declaring the Dutch multicultural model inadequate.
-This fuelled the conversation on immigration and turned it into one of the main political topics.
-The politician Pim Fortuyn won the 2002 elections and centered his political mandate on immigration.
-He argued that integration needed to be mandatory and that Dutch norms and values should be a part of that process.
-Now, years later, integration is still a topic of discussion.
-For example, politician Dilan Yeşilgöz states that our freedom is being restricted by people in our society who do not have Dutch values.
-Likewise, Prime Minister Dick Schoof mentions an ‘integration problem’, which would be visible in youth committing crimes.
-These reflect a broader narrative portraying immigrants as unwilling or unable to integrate.
+Integration is often a central topic in Dutch media and political debates.
+In 2000, social scientist Paul Scheffer published an influential opinion piece arguing that the Dutch multicultural model was inadequate.
+Two years later, The politician Pim Fortuyn won the 2002 elections and built his political mandate on immigration, claiming that Dutch norms and values should be a part of the integration process.
+More recently, the politician Dilan Yeşilgöz stated that our freedom in the Netherlands is being restricted by people in society who do not share Dutch values.
+Likewise, Prime Minister Dick Schoof has argued the country is facing an ‘integration problem’, which he linked to youth crimes.
+These statements reflect a broader narrative portraying immigrants as unwilling or unable to integrate into the Dutch society.

-However, what does it mean to be integrated?
-Does it mean speaking the language, having a job, making Dutch friends, adopting local customs, or simply being accepted by Dutch society?
-Most people in the Netherlands define integration as someone participating in society, which involves speaking the language, working, and not causing disturbances.
-While most agree that integration is a joint effort, it seems both people with and without an immigration background believe that the other group doesn't do their part.
+But what does it mean to be integrated?
+Does it mean speaking the language, having a job, making Dutch friends, adopting local customs, or simply being accepted by society?
+Most people in the Netherlands define integration as participating in society.
+While most agree that integration is a joint effort, both people with and without a migration background believe that the other group doesn't do its part.

-Not everyone who moves to the Netherlands has to integrate.
-When immigrants stay temporarily or come from the European Union, they are not required to go through the official integration process.
-This process entails learning the language and gaining general knowledge about the Netherlands, which is tested with exams.
-Other immigrants, like refugees who apply for asylum, do have to officially integrate once they have received their residence permit.
+Not everyone who moves to the Netherlands is required to integrate through the official system.
+Migrants who stay temporarily or who come from countries within the European Union are generally exempt from the formal integration process.
+This process entails learning the language and gaining general knowledge about the Netherlands, which is tested through a series of exams.
+Other immigrants, like refugees who apply for asylum, do have to officially integrate after receiving their residence permit.

 “Both sides need to open up to each other, but now they are afraid”